libxkbcommon

 ---|---|

-XKB_KEYMAP_FORMAT_TEXT_V1 | The classic XKB text format, as generated by @important This format should always be used when serializing a keymap for X11. |
+XKB_KEYMAP_FORMAT_TEXT_V1 | The classic XKB text format, as generated by @important This format should always be used when serializing a keymap for X11. @important For the Wayland |

-@important Do not use when serializing a keymap for X11 (incompatible). @important Use with care when serializing for Wayland: at the time of writing (June 2025), there is no Wayland API for keymap format negotiation, so the clients may not be able to parse the keymap if it uses v2-specific features.
+XKB_KEYMAP_FORMAT_TEXT_V2 | Xkbcommon extensions of the classic XKB text format, incompatible with X11. @important Do not use when serializing a keymap for X11 (incompatible). @important Considered experimental when serializing for Wayland: at the time of writing (July 2025), there is only one XKB keymap format

 |